In this article

 This agreement defines the relationship between shareholders and specifies their respective rights and obligations.

 It’s always advisable to protect your interests and have “controlling rights” of the company if you are the main brain behind the idea.

-All official correspondences are send to this address.
+All official correspondences are sent to this address.
 The registered address must be a physical address and cannot be a P.O.
 Box.

-Use of residential address is allowed for certain types of business.
+Use of residential addresses is allowed for certain types of business.

 Once the private limited company is successfully incorporated, the soft copies of the following documents are issued:

 |Company Business Profile||ACRA will issue a free business profile to newly registered entities.
 This business profile is an electronic report that has the business information of the entity.